-In 1916, Robert Church, Jr., founded and financed the Lincoln League in Memphis, which was established to organize the masses of black citizens to register and vote.
-It was his conviction that the ballot was the medium through which citizens of color could obtain civil rights.
+Robert Church, Jr., returned to Memphis, where he became the manager of Church's Park and Auditorium.
+He later became cashier of the Solvent Savings Bank and Trust conviction that the ballot was the medium through which citizens of color could obtain civil rights.
 The Lincoln League organized voter registration drives, voting schools, and paid poll taxes for voters.
 Within a few months, the League had registered 10,000 voters.
 A Lincoln League Ticket was entered in the 1916 election, which included a black candidate for the Congress.
 The ticket lost, but it established the Lincoln League as a viable and respected political force in Memphis; the League later expanded into a statewide and national organization.